Harvard Collection Services logo

 Pros

-• 40+ years of operating history since 1982 indicates established credibility with institutional clients
+• 40+ years of operating history since 1982 indicates listed credibility context with institutional clients

-• Sector-specific expertise across education, medical, real estate, government, and utilities reduces collection approach mismatches
+• Sector-specific experience context across education, medical, real estate, government, and utilities reduces collection approach mismatches

 • Maintains online consumer portal for account viewing and payment processing for convenience